-BET field engineers must serve an extensive five-year electrical testing apprenticeship, attend classes and educational seminars, and maintain a good working knowledge of the latest testing practices.
-Other responsibilities include use of safety equipment, knowledge of OSHA standards, and good client relations.
+Field Technicians BET field technicians must serve a five-year electrical testing apprenticeship, attend classes and educational seminars, and maintain a good working knowledge of the latest testing practices.

 Is your site NFPA 2021 compliant?
 Is your staff "qualified" or "unqualified" to work on electrical equipment?